-Problem: A conveyance of real estate by B as attorney-in-fact for A is acknowledged as follows: "The foregoing instrument was acknowledged before me this (date inserted) by A by B his attorney-in-fact", or by "A by B attorney-in-fact".
-Should such an acknowledgment be accepted as substantial compliance with Section 38-35-101, C.R.S., which provides that the acknowledgment shall be by the attorney-in-fact as such?

-NOTE: While the Committee believes the above constitutes a substantial compliance with Section 38- it would be better practice to use the words "by B as attorney-in-fact for A".
+- Problem: A conveyance of real estate by B as attorney-in-fact for A is acknowledged as follows: "The foregoing instrument was acknowledged before me this (date inserted) by A by B his attorney-in-fact", or by "A by B attorney-in-fact".
+Should such an acknowledgment be accepted as substantial compliance with Section 38-35-101, C.R.S., which provides that the acknowledgment shall be by the attorney-in-fact as such? - Answer: Yes. - NOTE: While the Committee believes the above constitutes a substantial compliance with Section 38-35-101, C.R.S., and would be liberally construed pursuant to 38-35-101, C.R.S., we suggest that it would be better practice to use the words "by B as attorney-in-fact for A".